salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Table of contents

-* Salesforce Fuel 4.0 API Style Guide
+* Salesforce Fuel 4.0 API REST Definition
 	* [Introduction](#introduction)
 	* [Table of contents](#table-of-contents)
 * [Versioning in the API](#versioning-in-the-api)